 - If the initial gift is funded by appreciated securities, a donor or donors can reduce the capital gains tax on a portion of the gift and spread the remaining tax over their life expectancy.

 Annuity rates are determined by the American Council of Gift Annuities or ACGA.
-The following tables have the rates as of January 1, 2012.
-They are subject to change.
+The current tables are subject to change.

 iGive members who support the Ethical Society of St. Louis can generate donations by shopping at any of 1760 stores, or by simply using their built-in search engine.
 There is no cost, obligation, or hidden fees. iGive always has been and always will be a free service to causes and members.